 Meanwhile, a National Commission on the Disappeared (CONADEP) is established to examine the fate of the desaparecidos.

 The commission officially documents 8,960 cases of disappearance.
 A further 2,000 to 3,000 disappearances are reported to the ministry of the interior after the commission concludes.
-The official figure for the number of desaparecidos now stands at nearly 12,000.

 The commission's report, titled 'Nunca Mas' (Never Again), finds that "the armed forces responded to the terrorists' crimes with a terrorism far worse than the one they were combating, and after 24 March 1976 they could count on the power and impunity of an absolute state, which they misused to abduct, torture and kill thousands of human beings. ...